Agate is associated with the birthstone month of May.

 Agate is associated with the zodiac sign Gemini.

 Agate is a Silicon Dioxide and is a variety of Chalcedony, which is a member of the Quartz family.
-It is scientifically classified as either a cryptocystalline or a microcrystalline variety of Quartz.
+It is scientifically classified as either a cryptocystalline or a microcrystalline Quartz.

 History & Lore: